 \subsection{\sysname{} vs. baseline - Two Different Types of Creativity Support}

-The results show that \sysname{} supports the early-stage conceptual ideation with reference recombination process successfully, by aligning well with the four design goals that we derived from the formative study.
-Participants could easily extract keywords (DG 1) and utilize keyword recommendations as a source of new inspirations (DG 2) which led them to make more keyword notes.
-Also, they explored diverse keyword recombinations (DG 3) which led them to make more design ideas in a given time.
+The results show that \sysname{} successfully supports the early-stage conceptual ideation with reference recombination process by aligning well with the four design goals we derived from the formative study.
+Participants could easily extract keywords (DG 1) and utilize keyword recommendations as a source of new inspirations (DG 2), leading them to make more keyword notes.
+Also, they explored diverse keyword recombinations (DG 3), leading them to make more design ideas in a given time.
 Additionally, they perceived their idea as more creative as \sysname{} provided the output as an incomplete sketch and let participants inject their creativity into it (DG 4).
-However, participants couldn't feel the difference in the overall degree of creativity support between the two tools.
+However, participants didn't feel the difference in the overall degree of creativity support between the two tools.
 The interviews revealed that this was because \sysname{} and baseline both provided valid creativity support, but in a distinct way based on users' current needs.

 In the baseline system, users should specify all the details of the generated image, so they appreciated the transparency and control.
 The system faithfully reproduced user input by that control, resulting in a final output that closely mirrors the concept in their mind.
 These generated outputs helped users actualize their existing ideas, more supporting \textit{implementation}~\cite{chung2022artist, chung2021intersection}.
-Dynamic Brushes~\cite{jacobs2018extending} or Framer~\cite{lawton2023tool} had a similar approach to creativity in terms of this.
+Sketch-Sketch Revolution~\cite{fernquist2011sketch} or Framer~\cite{lawton2023tool} had a similar approach to creativity in terms of this.